Skewness-Robust Causal Discovery in Location-Scale Noise Models: Modeling Skewness in LSNMs

 \section{Modeling Skewness in LSNMs}

 In this section, we formally introduce the location-scale noise model and define the notion of skewness.
-We then characterize the skew-normal distribution and describe the specific skew-normal LSNM used within our framework.
+We then characterize the skew-normal distribution and specify the skew-normal LSNM used in our framework.
+Finally, we motivate the use of the skew-normal distribution over alternative assumptions.